bootUR: An R Package for Bootstrap Unit Root Tests: Bootstrap-based inference

 \subsection{Sieve bootstrap}

 The sieve bootstrap (SB) has been extensively considered in the context of unit root testing; see among others \cite{Psaradakis01}, \cite{chang2003sieve}, \cite{PapPol05}, \cite{PSU08} and \cite{smeekes2013detrending}.
-It estimates the dependence as an autoregressive (AR) process, resamples the residuals of the AR fit, and then re-applies the AR model recursively to place the dependence back into the bootstrap sample.
-This simple and intuitive setup has made it historically popular among practitioners. \pkg{bootUR} determines the required order of the AR model by the order of the ADF model, combining these in a single step as they should conceptually coincide.
+It estimates the dependence as an autoregressive (AR) process, resamples the residuals of the AR fit, and then re-applies the AR model recursively to place the dependence back into the bootstrap sample. \pkg{bootUR} determines the required order of the AR model by the order of the ADF model, combining these in a single step as they should conceptually coincide.

 While it is able to capture general forms of serial dependence \citep{KPP11}, it is mostly suited for tests on single time series. \cite{SmeekesUrbain14} show that it is not suited to capture general forms of cross-sectional dependence, making it invalid for joint or multiple testing.
 The \pkg{bootUR} package therefore advises to only use it for unit root testing of a single series or on multivariate series without multiple testing control, throwing a warning to alert the user otherwise.
-When still applied multivariately (against better judgment perhaps), users should also realize that each time series is required to be observed over the same periods, which we refer to as balanced datasets.
-This often forces practitioners to delete observations for series that have been observed for a longer period, a practice that is wasteful.
+When still applied multivariately, users should also realize that each time series is required to be observed over the same periods, which we refer to as balanced datasets.
+This often forces practitioners to delete observations for series that have been observed for a longer period.
 The reason for this limitation is that resampling step of the sieve bootstrap would reshuffle the missing values, creating bootstrap sample with `holes' in it.